python/peps/pep-XXXX.rst

 Runtime Behavior
 ----------------

-The precise details of runtime behavior are still under discussion.

-We have a separate doc [#runtime-behavior-specification]_ with a very detailed tentative plan, which we can also use for discussion.

-In short, the plan is that:
+Our tentative plan is that:
 - The ``__repr__`` will show an arrow syntax literal.
 - We will provide a new API where the runtime data structure can be accessed in the same manner as the AST data structure.